PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 <q>**Notes: 1.** We are sending the z-angle of the Euler-angles of our tank’s transform.
 Since this is a 2D object, we don’t need to worry about Quaternions, but we also don’t need to worry about my Vector3 Euler-angles either.
 Our tank can only rotate on one axis, so we only send one float. **2.** Wherever possible, try to consider attributes that will be empty or zero and try not to send them.
 This will keep the packet small.</q>

 There are a few more steps we need before this will work.
 Firstly, we need to set all these values and start the Coroutine running.
-We will do this in the *SetupTank()* method.
+We'll do this in the *SetupTank()* method.

 ```

 /// <summary>
-    /// Takes the details needed to setup each tank and to separate the player from
+    /// Takes the details needed to set up each tank and to separate the player from
     /// opponent tanks
     /// </summary>
     /// <param name="_spawnPos">The position and rotation of the player's spawn-point</param>